kcc-nma-art258/assignments/week-2/README.md

   </div>
 </section>
 ```
 How wide should each column be?
-Add a `width: 50%;` to `.info-01` and `width:25%;` to `.info-02` and `.info-03`, a `height: 100px` to each one, and a unique background color to each element.
+Add a `width: 25%;` to `.info-01` and `.info-02` and `width:50%;` to `.info-03`, a `height: 100px` to each one, and a unique background color to each element.

 #### Floating
 To make all items display inline to each other in a row, we need to float them.
 In layman's terms, floating takes an element out of normal flow and moves them either to the far left or far right (depending on how you float the element).

 **Try this:**
 - Float all elements left
 - Float all elements right.
-Wha
 - Change the widths to all three elements to 60% and keep the float right.
-What happens?
 - Change everything back to the original widths (50% and 25%) and make `.info-01` `float: left` and `.info-02` and `.info-03` `float: right`.

 Resources: